 Meet the people who make the games!

-Over a decade ago, I joined the Network branch of the Consipiracy under the guise of Illuminati Online and began my foray into helpdesks, network administration, and [REDACTED].
+Over two decades ago, I joined the Network branch of the Consipiracy under the guise of Illuminati Online and began my foray into helpdesks, network administration, and [REDACTED].
 Since then, I've been through the back rooms and data centers of businesses, telecom companies, and even a major computer manufacturer (where the iDomination initiative is going quite well).
 I've since returned to the home office to patch myself into the heart of the Network once again.

 Alex like to draw pictures.
 Alex no like word things.